How to get a board seat? The 4 ways they happen

 Regardless of your location, there are four common ways to get a board seat.
 Some pathways and processes are formal, and others are informal.
 The four ways pathways are:

-1. Directly or indirectly through a personal or professional connection;
+- Directly or indirectly through a personal or professional connection;

-2. By personally approaching a board or organization;
+- By personally approaching a board or organization;

-3. By responding to an advertisement or
+- By responding to an advertisement or

 Some of these pathways are more effective than others, and success may depend on individual circumstances at the time.
 However, if you are serious about gaining a board seat or establishing a board career, you must know how to navigate each.
 You should then consider where it is best for you to spend your time and effort.
-It may surprise you to discover that it is not where you are currently focussed and may be why you are not reaping the rewards.
+It may surprise you to discover that it is not where you are currently focused, and this may be why you are not reaping the rewards.

 How to get a board seat – the statistics